jamescherti/watch-xfce-xfconf/README.md

-# watch-xfce-xfconf - Automate XFCE Configuration!
+# watch-xfce-xfconf - XFCE 4 Configuration as Code
 ![License](https://img.shields.io/github/license/jamescherti/watch-xfce-xfconf)

 The `watch-xfce-xfconf` monitors XFCE settings in real time and prints the corresponding `xfconf-query` commands whenever a setting is modified through the graphical interface.